Global Access: Guiding Principles

 What do Those Extra Letters Mean?
 Professional Designations in Technology Transfer

-Many members of our team carry additional letters behind their names, most being readily recognizable such as PhD, JD, or MBA; but what do the others you see mean, such as CLP and RTTP?
-Like many professions, these are certifications and designations attained by those in the technology transfer and licensing fields that are conferred and administered by the professional societies our team members participate in, namely, the Licensing Executive Society and the Alliance of Technology Transfer Professionals.
-For our field, these designations signify that a technology transfer professional has met a certain level of proficiency and experience; for our Read More …
+Many members of our team carry additional letters behind their names that you’ve probably seen, like PhD, JD, or MBA.
+But what do the others, like CLP and RTTP, mean?
+These are certifications and designations attained by those in the technology transfer and licensing fields.
+They are administered and distributed by the professional societies our team members participate in, such as the Licensing Executive Society and the Alliance of Technology Transfer Professionals.
+These designations represent a certain level of proficiency and experience in our field.
+They also add an additional layer of credibility for our academic and industry partners.
+Here Read More …

 Inventorship: Who is an Inventor?

-Inventorship could be the million dollar question.
-In a university setting where collaboration is common place – who is an inventor?
+Inventorship could be the million-dollar question.
+In a university setting where collaboration is commonplace – who qualifies as an inventor?
 Most scholars understand “authorship,” but this concept shouldn’t be confused with “inventorship.”
 Being listed as an author on a journal article discussing the invention does not automatically make one an inventor on the patent itself.
-As a general rule, an inventor is one who has substantially contributed to the “conception” of an invention.
-Whereas, someone working at the direction of another, using routine skill without making a substantial conceptual contribution, is not considered to be an inventor under U. Read More …
+As a rule, an inventor is one who has contributed to the “conception” of an invention.
+Whereas someone working at the direction of another, using routine skill without making a conceptual contribution, is not an inventor under U. S. patent law.
+Credentials, such as degrees Read More …